 TaShauna Jones, Treasury, and Senior Advisor is a native of Mississippi with a B.S.
 Degree in Biology from Alcorn State University.
-She currently employed with the Department of Veterans Affairs, serving as an active member of EVAL 2020 (Emerging VA Leaders) and PWD (People with Disabilities) Committee.
+She is currently employed with the Department of Veterans Affairs, serving as an active member of EVAL 2020 (Emerging VA Leaders) and the PWD (People with Disabilities) Committee.

 Eugenie Balogun, Senior Advisor in charge of foreign relationships, holds a master’s degree in Human Resources from Webster University.
-She has developed and led a variety of strategic instructional material and planning projects throughout the African countries.
+She has developed and led a variety of strategic instructional material and planning projects throughout African countries.
 She is a crucial planner for developing an efficient process of employee relations, training, planning, monitoring, and communication outreach with ICAN partners.

 Eliane Nguili, Administration Manager in charge of the Regional Office for Africa, leads a team of 50+ staff as they carry out community health programs, young education initiatives, community HIV/AIDS initiatives, and income-focused economic intervention for impoverished people.
 She holds a Bachelor of Business Administration from the University of Omar Bongo, Gabon.